microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/rangefill_clear.md

-# RangeFill: clear
+---title: "RangeFill: clear"description: "Resets the range background."---# RangeFill: clear

 Resets the range background.
 ## Permissions
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|